One Swipe At A Time

-One Swipe At A Time© exists for one purpose; to provide African American entrepreneurs with monetary seed funding to successfully launch businesses of their own, scale operations for longevity, and perpetuate generational wealth.
+One Swipe At A Time™ exists for one purpose; to provide African American entrepreneurs with business working capital in the form of grants (not loans).

 Let us be clear.
 We are not a lending institution nor do we market ‘loans' that require credit approval and payback terms.

 Instead, we provide start-up working capital, new business grant funding to help promising African American entrepreneurs launch and grow successful businesses.